KaceyGambill/KaceyGambill.github.io/_posts/2023-08-18-dive-into-docker-part-4.md

 It is an essential tool when working to build and optimize docker containers.

 Dive is a an essential tool when building or inspecting Dockerfiles.
 This tool can help pinpoint exactly what is contained in each layer of the Dockerfile.
-Specifically it quickly combes through the Dockerfile and tries to show wasted space.
+Specifically it quickly combs through the Dockerfile and tries to show wasted space.

 ![dive image wasted space](/img/image-details-1.png)